verbit-ai/resque-uniqueness/README.md

 ## Introduction

 The goal of this gem is to ensure your Resque jobs are unique.
 We do this by creating unique keys in Redis based on how you configure uniqueness.
-This gem it's a resque-scheduler implementation of https://github.com/mhenrixon/sidekiq-unique-jobs/
+This gem it's a resque implementation with resque-scheduler support of https://github.com/mhenrixon/sidekiq-unique-jobs/

 ## Requirements

 - Resque `~> 2.0.0`
-- Resque-scheduler `~> 4.0`
 - Ruby `>= 2.3`
-- Redis Server `>= 3.0.2`

 ## Installation